TransPTM/TransPTM/README.md

 Cuda 11.6

 ### How to run
-Run ./code/data_process.py to preprocess the dataset.
+Run ./data_preprocess/generate_data.py to generate graph data.

-Run ./code/main.py to train the TransPTM.
+Run ./model/main.py to train the TransPTM.

 ### Dataset
 dataset.csv